Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/pipeline.md

 - Any tuples included by space will be packed into zip according to selected spaces.
 - Pipelines will be packed into zip only when,
 	- Triggerred topic is selected,
-	- Topics receive data from this pipeline are selected,
+	- Topics receive data from this pipeline are selected.

 There is only one file in this zip,